 Can you smell that?
-Mmmmm… smells like the sweet aroma of baking cookies.
-It must be National Cookie Day!
-Woo hoo!
+Mmmmm…smells like the sweet aroma of baking cookies.

-It’s no wonder that the unofficial holiday called “National Cookie Day” takes place each year on December 4.
-With Christmas, Hanukkah and Kwanzaa ahead, it’s about time to start making those holiday cookies.
+It's no wonder that the unofficial holiday called "National Cookie Day" takes place each year on December 4.
+With Christmas, Hanukkah, and Kwanzaa celebrations abound, it's about time to start making those holiday cookies.

 Historians believe that cookies got their start hundreds of years ago when bakers would test the temperature of their ovens with a small amount of cake batter.
 These little cakes caught on quickly, and cookies were soon available in all sorts of flavors and shapes.